buildbot/buildbot/README.md

 * Docs for those update methods
 * Integrate with Buildbot: process classes should use the data API and not the DB or MQ APIs.

-It's safe to leave tasks that have significant prerequisites - particularly the last point - commented as "TODO" in the source, with corresponding items added here.

-The outstanding resource types are:

-* buildrequest
-* build
-* step
-* logfile
-* buildslave
-* changesource

-### Notes on Build Requests ###

-Buildrequests include a `builderid` field which will need to be determined from the builders table.
-It should probably be an error to schedule a build on a builder that does not exist, as that build will not be executed.
-It's OK to schedule a build on a builder that's not implemented by a running master, though.

-Tasks:

-* define message formats, potentially including `claimed_at` and `masterid` in the "claimed" action
-* verify docs match validator

 ### Other Resource-Type Related Tasks ###

 * ``addBuildset`` currently sends messages about buildrequests directly.
   It should, instead, coordinate with the buildrequests resource type to do so.
 * Similarly, `addBuildset` often creates source stamps.
   Messages should be sent when this occurs.
-* Add support for uids to the change resource type
+* Add support for uids to the change resource type :runner:
-* Consider importing build pickles into the new DB.
+* Consider importing build pickles into the new DB. :runner:

 ### Misc Data API Work ###

 * Make sure that the arguments to `addChange` are flexible and compatible: http://trac.buildbot.net/ticket/2378 :runner:
-* addBuildset should take a list of builder IDs (involves integrating IDs into process Builder objects)
+* addBuildset should take a list of builder IDs, rather than names :runner:
+* REST stuff:
-* Paging, filtering, and so on of data API results.
+  * Support paging, filtering, and so on of data API results. :runner:
+  * Create links with relations (`rel=..`). :runner:
+  * Assign `urn`s to objects, and use those to correlate messages with objects. :runner:
 * Parsing of endpoint options is currently left to the endpoint, which will lead to inconsistencies.
   Add and document some helper methods to ``base.Endpoint`` for parsing e.g., boolean options (supporting on/off, 0/1, true/false, etc.)
 * If several rtypes have `_db2data` functions or similar (so far masters and changes both do), then make that an idiom and document it.
 * Move the methods of BuilderControl to update methods of the Builder resouce type (or other places as appropriate), and add control methods where appropriate.
   In particular, implement `rebuildBuild` properly.
-* Use DateTimes everywhere
+* Use DateTimes everywhere :runner:
-* Ensure that all id's are named using their full name (e.g., ``sourcestampid`` and not ``ssid``).
+* Ensure that all id's in the Data API are named using their full name (e.g., ``sourcestampid`` and not ``ssid``).
-  This includes the self-id (so, ``buildsetid``, not ``id``, is a field of a buildset resource).
+  This includes the self-id (so, ``buildsetid``, not ``id``, is a field of a buildset resource). :runner:
 * Ensure that resources are consistent in their handling of embedded objects vs. ids/links.
   For example, a buildset includes its component sourcestamps.
   Does a build request include its parent buildset (and consequently the source stamps)?
   Does this differ between messages and resources?
-* Create links with relations (`rel=..`).
-* Assign `urn`s to objects, and use those to correlate messages with objects.
-* Define the proper means of synchronizing messages and resources for each resource type.
-  This information should be sufficient to reliably predict resource contents based on only on messages.
-* Remove `listBuilderNames` and `getPendingBuildTimes` methods from BaseScheduler
+* Remove `listBuilderNames` and `getPendingBuildTimes` methods from BaseScheduler when they are no longer used.
-* Add messages to the scheduler resource type, one for each possible change in scheduler status.
+* Add messages to the scheduler resource type, one for each possible change in scheduler status. :runner:
-* Add a call to enumerate builds *previous* to a given build, using flexible criteria.
+* Add a means to enumerate builds *previous* to a given build, using flexible criteria.
   Something like ``/build/1234/previous?lib:branch=foo&builder=bar&count=3`` to get the three builds before 1234 with branch ``foo`` in the ``lib`` codebase, on builder ``bar``.
   This is to address http://trac.buildbot.net/ticket/2431.
 * Represent buildset properties (perhaps by adding a 'propertyset' rtype, flexible enough to serve for buildsets and builds).
-  Same for builds.
+  Same for builds. :runner:
+* Rewrite all message and endpoint names in the Data API documentation to use ``{var}`` instead of ``$var`` :runner:

 ## Status Rewrites ##